bekacho/webpy.github.com/index.md

 ## Get Started

-web.py 0.36 is the latest released version of web.py.
+web.py 0.37 is the latest released version of web.py.
 You can install it by running:

     sudo easy_install web.py

 Or to get the latest development version from git:

     git clone git://github.com/webpy/webpy.git
-    ln -s `pwd`/webpy/web .
+    cd webpy
+    python setup.py install

 ## Who uses web.py?